 - Collection.
-Having your team make collection calls can be a great way to consistently follow-up on debts without having to assign your in-house employees to it.
+Having your call center team make collection calls can be a great way to consistently follow up on debts without having to assign the task to in-house employees.

 - Information Gathering (leads, feedback, etc).
-Lastly you may want to use your gather information on your leads, or customers by having them call and present short surveys in order to figure out what products and services would best serve their needs in the future.
+Lastly, you may want to use your call center to gather information on your leads, or customers by having them call and present short surveys to figure out what products and services would best serve their needs in the future.

 There are also two main kinds of call centers:

-- On premises call centers operate right in your offices, hardware, software, and infrastructure.
+- On-premise call centers operate right in your offices and use your in-house hardware, software, and infrastructure.
 Your team takes care of the installation, configuration, and maintenance of your PBX or IP PBX.

 We’ve talked before about the comparison of these different types of call center models.
 For the purposes of this article, we’re going to focus the next section on comparing contact centers with virtual call centers rather than brick-and-mortar ones.

 Call centers are less and less often the incarnation of the rather depressing image from the beginning of this article.
 Many businesses are opting for virtual call centers over contact centers, and the main reason is specialization.

 The fact remains that omnichannel service is now an obligation for businesses.
 However, outsourcing to a contact center for all your support or sales needs is not the only possibility.
 Relying on the services of multiple, dedicated service providers for each channel is an alternative choice.